 Guidance for staff

-Encore is Durham University’s lecture capture system, enabling teaching staff to record audio and digital content during a lecture and make it available to students via duo.
+Encore is Durham University’s lecture capture system, enabling teaching staff to record audio and digital content during a lecture and make it available to students via Blackboard Learn Ultra.

 This page has been designed to provide more information about Encore and answer many of the commonly asked questions about the use of lecture capture technology.
 Further detail about the new service is available from the Staff Guidance notes.
 Encore is governed by the University’s Lecture Capture Policy.